It costs at least $4,500 to rent an RV for 3 months. Now, that’s just an estimation of the base rental payment.

 Its cost $4,500 to $7,500 to rent an RV for 3 months.
 Although daily rentals can cost up to $100 per night, many RV owners and rental companies give deep discounts for long-term rentals.

 So, expect to pay less than $100 a night for those 90 days, unless it’s a luxury RV.
 Luxury RV rental prices have skyrocketed but that’s nothing new.

 Related: Renting An RV for A Month

-The best and easiest way to find affordable long-term and monthly RV rentals is to search on a peer-to-peer RV rentals site like Outdoorsy.
+The best and easiest way to find affordable long-term and monthly RV rentals are to search on a peer-to-peer RV rental site like Outdoorsy.
 There you can browse camper rentals online and find a wide range of options in a matter of seconds.